The Basics of an Integrated Marketing Campaign

 • Email and blog content for nurturing existing customers

-Step 4: Develop Unified Creative Assets
+Step 4: Develop Cohesive Creative Assets

 Every visual, video, and piece of copy should feel connected.
 That doesn’t mean everything looks identical, but the color palette, tone, and message should align.